US Department of Transportation Biennial Update

 DOT Number Reactivation

 If your DOT number has been deactivated, you'll need to take the necessary steps to have it reinstated.
 The cause of deactivation could be due to unpaid International Fuel Tax Agreement (IFTA) taxes, not filing your required biennial update, or more.
-To reactivate your DOT Number and resume operations, you must fulfill all obligations related to the deactivation and meet qualifications for reactivation.
-This includes payment of any taxes owed, completion of all forms needed for recertification, and other requirements as determined by the state agency in which you are registered.
+To reactivate your DOT Number and resume operations, you must fulfill all obligations related to the deactivation and meet the qualifications for reactivation.
+This includes payment of any taxes owed, completing all forms needed for recertification, and other requirements as determined by the state agency in which you are registered.
 You can receive detailed information regarding how to reapply or reactivate your DOT status by contacting our third-party organization.
-What are the Top 3 DOT paper appointed Violations?
+What are the Top 3 DOT paper-appointed Violations?

 What If I’m Listed as “Not Authorized”?